dmitry-kazakov/How-to-create-an-Ada-plug-in/README.md

    Put_Line ("Norddeutschland says " & Hello.Greet);
 end Plugin_Test;
 ```
-<p>Note that it knows nothing about the implementation, just the name of, The project file too refers only to the plug-in interface:</p>
+<p>Note that it knows nothing about the implementation, just the name of.
+The project file too refers only to the plug-in interface:</p>

 ```
 with "plugin_api.gpr";